11 min read

 As a reminder, article 19 of MAR requires a PDMR to notify their company and the FCA of every transaction conducted on their own account relating to, among other things, shares in the company.
 In turn, the company must announce details to the market.
 If the further shares are issued to a PDMR, an announcement is likely to be required under article 19 MAR.
 Such an announcement is also likely to be required if a PDMR sells shares they have received.
 (Article 19 also applies to dealings by persons closely associated with PDMRs, but this is less likely to be relevant in the context of share plans).

-Current position and what companies need to do
+What companies need to do

 On the next page is a summary of the practical implications for companies that issue shares under a share plan.
-It is based on our understanding of the current FCA and LSE Rules and requirements.
-However, please get in touch with us to check the latest position, which is likely to evolve.